ADE: Values & Commitments

 Music should be a space for everyone, and our commitment to equality and inclusion is reflected in our programs and partnerships, which prioritize diversity and accessibility for all.

-Through collaborations like Music Moves we work to ensure that ADE provides opportunities for emerging artists, underrepresented communities, and first-time attendees.
+Through collaborations like Music Moves we work to ensure that ADE provides opportunities for emerging artists, underrepresented groups, and first-time attendees.
 We have also initiated the ADE Festival Committee to ensure that our programming meets the highest standards of inclusivity, from offering tickets to newcomers to creating more equitable opportunities for artists and professionals from diverse backgrounds.
-We continue to work toward making ADE an accessible experience for all attendees, ensuring that every event and venue is welcoming to those with disabilities.
+In partnership with HandicapNL, we continue to work toward making ADE an accessible experience for all attendees, ensuring that every event and venue is welcoming to those with disabilities.

 The safety and well-being of ADE's attendees are paramount.
 We believe that music festivals should be safe spaces where everyone feels welcome, respected, and supported.
 Through our Celebrate Safe campaign, we provide resources and information on staying safe during the event, including harm reduction tips and support for mental health.
 This initiative entails a citywide Out of Home campaign before and during ADE, containing high traffic city pillars and out of home networks throughout the city to celebrate safe during ADE in close collaboration with the city government.